 Start by flavoring your cream cheese with some Old El Paso taco seasoning.
 Add a can ofdiced tomatoes and green chilies, some cilantro, chicken, cheese, and green onions.
 Spread the mixture on a tortilla making sure to get to the very edges and roll it up tight.
 At this point you can slice them up and serve or chill them until ready to serve and then slice them up.

 - 1½ cups shredded Mexican cheese

 - 2 tablespoons Old El Paso taco seasoning

 - 2 cups shredded chicken (rotisserie chicken works well)

 - 1 (10-oz) can diced tomatoes with green chilies, well drained

 - In a large bowl, combine all of the ingredients (except tortillas) until well blended.

 - Spread about ½ cup of the mixture over the entire surface of a tortilla.
 Roll up tightly.
 Repeat with remaining tortillas.

-- Slice into ½ inch slices and serve.
+- Slice into ½ inch slices with a serrated knife to prevent crushing and serve.